veno77/raisepon-2.0/README.txt

 rrdtool + pecl-rrd(php-rrd in Debian)

 Copy the files to your web folder.
-Create database "gpon" and load in it the supplied gpon.sql file.
+Create database "raisepon" and load in it the supplied raisepon.sql file.
-Grant permissions to user for databse "gpon".
+Grant permissions to user for databse "raisepon".
 Modify classes/db_connect_class.php and dbconnect.php to match the mysql user,pass.

 Add the following to your crontab: